C 63 Sunday 33

 INTERCESSIONS

 Lord of love and loveliness, whenever we come to say our prayers, our thoughts like to run down familiar paths, and reach out to the same familiar list of people and needs.
+Today we pray for that same list, seeking your blessing on one and all.
+Please continue you redeeming work in their lives.

 Yet we also want you to stretch our compassion to include many others who either deliberately or unintentionally neglect in our prayers.

-God your are always just and merciful, not judging according to what the eye sees nor the ears hear.
+We pray for our enemies, whether they be a bully at work or some huckster who tricked us financially, whether they be savage critics of the church or members of terrorist groups.
+God you are always just and merciful, not judging according to what the eye sees nor the ears hear.
 Look in mercy on our enemies and bless them according to their true needs this day.

 We pray for the people who disgust us.
 Those who wilfully litter our parks and beaches, scrawl graffiti on our buildings, get drunk and smash shop windows or beat up a lone pedestrian..
 Those who stir up racist hatred, or lust for cruel retribution rather than just punishment or rehabilitation, and the many who sit watching others suffer without lifting a hand to help them.

-Lord in your mercy, bless these unlikeable people, and by your Holy Spirit, work in them, and through others who are not as intolerant as us, enable them to rise above the squalor or brutishness of their ways.
+Lord in your mercy, bless these nasty people, and by your Holy Spirit, work in them, and through others who are not as intolerant as us, enable them to rise above the squalor or brutishness of their ways.

 To you who first loved us, long before we ever thought of loving you, be all worship and honour, glory and praise, within this congregation and across all continents, seas and islands, to the far corners of the earth, now and for ever .